ahuacate/pve-host/README.md

 4. Repeat highlighting the row `Free Space` and option `New` and press `ENTER`.
 5. Set the `Partition Size` to 8G and press `ENTER`.

-At this stage you should have created: 2x new partitions sized 64G and 8G with type set to Linux filesystem.
+At this stage you have created: 2x new partitions sized 64G and 8G with 'type' set to Linux filesystem.

 6. Highlight option `Write` and press `ENTER`.
 7. Type `yes` to prompt "Are you sure you want to write the partition table to disk?"